opendevise/prezento/DOCUMENTATION.md

 ## The library

-The `prezento.js` is provided to help shell and slide deck developers to implement the protocol.
+The `prezento.js` is provided to help slide deck and shell developers to implement the protocol.
 Its usage is not mandatory to comply to the protocol but it most cases it will help.

 ### Implementing prezento on a shell

 Let's use the presentation sharing website example.
-A slide deck page contains :
+A page contains :

 * An iframe pointing to the HTML5 slide deck
-* Informations about the slide deck : current slide, total number or slides...
+* Informations about the slide deck : current step, total number or steps...
 * Different buttons to interact with the slide deck : next, previous...

 #### Initialization